ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ## Select Equivalent Protocol Stacks {#equivalence}

-A Transport Services implementation can select Protocol Stacks based on the Selection and Connection Properties communicated by the application, along with any security parameters.
+A Transport System implementation can select Protocol Stacks based on the Selection and Connection Properties communicated by the application, along with any security parameters.
 If two different Protocol Stacks can be safely swapped, or raced in parallel (see {{racing}}), then they are considered to be "equivalent".
 Equivalent Protocol Stacks are defined as stacks that can provide the same Transport Properties and interface expectations as requested by the application.

 The following two examples show non-equivalent Protocol Stacks: